kentcdodds/testing-workshop/README.md

 # verify your environment will work with the project
 node ./scripts/verify

+# make symlink from client/other/shared -> shared
+ln -s $PWD/shared $PWD/client/other/shared
+# NOTE: this will be different on windows

+# make symlink from server/other/shared -> shared
+ln -s $PWD/shared $PWD/server/other/shared
+# NOTE: this will be different on windows

 # install dependencies in the root of the repo
 npm install

+# install dependencies in the shared directory
+npm install --prefix shared

-# install dependencies in the api directory
+# install dependencies in the server directory
-cd api
-npm install
+npm install --prefix server

 # install dependencies in the client directory
-cd ../client
-npm install
+npm install --prefix client

-# get back to the root of the repo
-cd ..

 # verify the project is ready to run
 npm run lint